 Drafter’s Notes: Rows will be added to the table for each meter point.
 The meter table will be sorted alphabetically according to name of interchange point.

-Sub-Option 1: Include if customer’s interchange meters are in their own BAA.
+Sub-Option 1: Include if customer’s interchange meters are in their own Balancing Authority Area.